backstage/backstage/.changeset/neat-coats-sell.md

 '@backstage/create-app': patch
 ---

-This change adds an API endpoint for requesting a catalog refresh at `/refresh`, which is activated if a `CatalogProcessingEngine` is passed to `createRouter`.
+This change adds an API endpoint for requesting a catalog refresh at `/refresh`, which is activated if a `RefreshService` is passed to `createRouter`.
 The creation of the router has been abstracted behind the `CatalogBuilder` to simplify usage and future changes.
 The following **changes are required** to your `catalog.ts` for the refresh endpoint to function.

 ```diff